saztronaut/pace_phri/README.md

 AT THE MOMENT THE DATA WON'T DOWNLOAD!
 BUG NEEDS FIXING

 ### download data downloadData.php
+* downloadData.php form to request download data - can download users (no pword), steps, targets, practices, methods.
+Can narrow by user or practice or both
+* download.php check user in session is S or R (otherwise no permission). produce csv for download

 Research Assistant should be able to download all of the data in the database As SKB can't get the download function to work, first write up the code to generate the csv in text form and then worry about the download function later